sunnywang319/GeneratingNetsForRandomConvexPolyhedra/readme.md

 ## Generating Net Coordinates
 To create the net of the polyhedron, I had to implement an unfolding algorithm.
 My first approach was to extract each face individually, but that ended up complicating the transformations.
 My final algorithm consisted of applying one transformation to move one face to the xy plane, then unfolding using vertices connections from the spanning tree.

-I first created a function to find the normal vector to a plane.
+I first created a function to find the normal vector to a plane using the cross product.

     normvector[coords_] := Cross[coords[[2]] - coords[[1]], coords[[3]] - coords[[1]]];